 For peace of mind, people buy insurance.
 If you endure a car accident, you want to take comfort in knowing you’ll be financially protected.
 This is no different for health issues or property damages.

 Likewise, some people buy cheap term life insurance to secure themselves and their loved ones at the lowest price.
 Some buy permanent life insurance at a higher price.
-But what exactly is life insurance and how does life insurance work?
+But what exactly is life insurance, how do you choose from the top 10 life insurance companies, and how does life insurance work?